 The purpose of a Fitness for Duty Evaluation is to determine whether an employee is able to safely and effectively perform his or her essential job functions.
 If there is a reasonable suspicion that an employee has a psychological condition that interferes with work performance, this type of evaluation may be required.
 For example, a police officer may be referred for a Fitness for Duty Evaluation if he or she behaves in a manner that is not conducive to public safety and the safety of fellow officers.

 In order to determine diagnoses and appropriate levels of court ordered treatment, it is necessary to assess whether an individual meets criteria for substance abuse or substance dependence.
-Substance abuse evaluations are often ordered in DUI cases and other crimes in which the use of alcohol or drugs may have been involved.
+Substance abuse evaluations are often ordered in DUI cases and other crimes in which the use of alcohol or drugs may have been involved, as well as civil cases involving the custody of children.

 Competency to Stand Trial: We have extensive experience in assessing whether a defendant has the ability to adequately assist in his or her defense while also understanding the nature of the court proceedings.